Irina-Ivanovitch/Mapping_Skalisty_Military/README.md

 9- Thanks to him

-10- Input and output are done in 1 pp and pixel ready.
+10- Input and output are done in 1 pp and pixel .